alankritnirjhar123/CATS-DOGS-IMAGE-CLASSIFICATION/README.md

 # CATS-DOGS-IMAGE-CLASSIFICATION
 Binary Image Classification using Custom Trained Top Layer Dense Model over Pretrained VGG16 CONVOLUTIONAL BLOCKS

-# Binary Image Classification Model Using Neural Networks
+# Binary Image Classification Model Using pretrained VGG16 with Custom Trained Sequential Model on Top with Dense Layers

 # *AIM* - Objective is to classify images of dogs and cats using pre-trained Convolutional blocks of VGG16 Model trained on Imagenet Dataset on top of a Custom Trained Top Layer of Sequential Dense Layers